Zuvi648/OpenZephir-AV/README.md

-# OpenZephir-AV
-⚡ Open-source antivirus engine built for transparency, speed, and modularity — the core of the OpenZephir security ecosystem.

-# OpenZephir AV — Core Antivirus Engine
+# OpenZephir AV — Core Antivirus Engine 🧬

 OpenZephir AV is the foundational antivirus component of the OpenZephir Security Platform — a modular, auditable, and developer-first security engine.